-This depends on the needs of the child and can be anywhere from six weeks to become an on-going activity that is integral to their setting day.
-What is most important is that there should be half termly reviews to monitor effectiveness and set new targets.
+This depends on the needs of the child and can be anywhere from six weeks to become an on-going activity that is integral to their school day.
+What is most important is that there should be half termly reviews in order to monitor effectiveness and set new targets.